TayLuo/Nagios-Deployment-Guide/README.md

    Ensure that the system has essential packages like gcc, glibc, make, wget, and openssl installed, there are more packages need to be installed.    :

-   		dnf install httpd php gcc glibc glibc-common gd gd-devel make net-snmp unzip wge
+   		dnf install httpd php gcc glibc glibc-common gd gd-devel make net-snmp unzip wget